 If you enrolled in a shared ownership scheme with a Housing Association and you wish to sell or increase the share of ownership in the property, then you will need to instruct the services of a RICS Registered Valuer to independently value the property.
-We are on the Panel for many Housing Associations including Thames Valley Housing Association, Vivid Homes, Southern Housing Group and others; we are are therefore experts in the field and our reports are compliant.
+We are on the Panel for many Housing Associations including Metropolitan Thames Valley, Vivid Homes, Southern Housing Group and others; we are are therefore experts in the field and our reports are compliant.

 It is often stipulated that a RICS Registered valuer must complete the valuation of a shared ownership property in order that it is accepted by the other parities in the contract.
 As the seller, or party wanting to increase your share, you are responsible for the cost of this valuation.
 RICS, The Royal Institution of Chartered Surveyors is the professional body that regulates the property and construction industry.